Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-06-19-questions-around-web-components.markdown

 But let's leave the problem of surfacing the best and think about the dependency issues.
 Back then we had none really to speak of, nowadays the dependency matrix is pretty wide and you'll ideally want to use a third-party component that matches up well with what you're using elsewhere.
 Of course, the closed concept of Web Components mean you absolutely could have different libraries inside and outside and it would still work, but just because you can doesn't necessarily mean you should: we should always want to avoid needlessly transferring bytes across the wire.

-On top of frameworks we have utility libaries, Reactive libraries like RxJS, data flow systems like flux, graphing libraries... many will claim to be "zero-dependency components" whilst inlining their own modular builds of utility libraries and adding extra weight you can't possibly extract or de-duplicate.
+On top of frameworks we have utility libraries, Reactive libraries like RxJS, data flow systems like flux, graphing libraries... many will claim to be "zero-dependency components" whilst inlining their own modular builds of utility libraries and adding extra weight you can't possibly extract or de-duplicate.

 Then we have to consider polyfills, es shims, browser support: finding the right 3rd party component that fits into your project is going to be extremely hard and because of that the ecosystem is going to be forced to fragment in order to support it.